What will it cost me?

 If we are invited to your local assembly for a seminar or other presentation, there will be no fee asked or expected.
 We do have a strict non-solicitation policy.

 We are dependent on the Lord working through His people to keep this ministry going.
 The Lord is faithful and has always provided our need.
-Many of our clients either send us gifts directly or include Believers Stewardship Services as part of thier estate plan.
+Many of our clients either send us gifts directly or include Believers Stewardship Services as part of their estate plan.

 Why do I need to pay a local attorney when my situation is so simple?